marcmam2/marcmam2/README.md

 ### Hi there 👋

+My name is Marcos, and I have a very specific set of skills.

+get in touch -> linktr.ee/torresmjr

 <!--
 **marcmam2/marcmam2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.